MicrosoftDocs/SystemCenterDocs/z-harvest-om/om/manage/Working-with-Events-by-Using-Application-Diagnostics.md

     -   **Slowest Nodes** This is a list of the slowest nodes in the Execution Tree View and the most likely cause of the performance issues in the application.

     -   **Stack** This is the call stack, or order in which things happened.
 The Execution Tree View allows you to expand nodes to investigate the calls.
 Click the **Resource Group View** radio button to display an overview of where time was spent.
-This answers which tier the problem is in—where is it occurring?
+This answers which tier the problem is in-where is it occurring?

     -   **Collection Notes** This displays any notes about the event.